-Exposure arises predominantly from assets and liabilities bearing variable interest rates as the Group intends to hold fixed rate assets and liabilities to maturity.
+Exposure arises predominantly from assets and liabilities bearing variable interest rates as the Company intends to hold fixed rate assets and liabilities to maturity.
+Interest rate risk is considered unlikely to be material.

 Sensitivity Analysis

 If the interest rates had weakened/strengthen by 1% at 30 June 2009, there would be no material impact on the income statement.
 There would be no effect on the equity reserves other that those directly related to income statement movements (2008: nil).